AnyLog-co/documentation/training/advanced/background deployment.md

 # Deploy AnyLog as a background process

-AnyLog can be deployed as a backround process.
-In this type of deployment, the standard input is disabled and the the process includes the following:
-* Configure the node from a script file or using a policy on the metadata.
+AnyLog can be deployed as a background process.
+In this type of deployment, the standard input is disabled, and when the node is initiated, it is configured from a script file (or a policy on the shared metadata).

-* Enable the rest service and dynamically interact with the node using REST.
+Deployment of an AnyLog as a background process is similar to a foreground process and most deployments enable the TCP service to allow the node to communicate with peer nodes and the REST service such that the node is reachable using REST.

 Users can interact with a node using the following:
-* The remote CLI
+* The remote CLI (using REST)
 * cURL, or any app that issues REST request
-* Using the CLI of an AnyLog node which is not running in the background.
+* Using the CLI of an AnyLog node which is not running in the background (using the TCP service).

 This document explains how to deploy and manage an AnyLog instance as a background process.